prthkash02/growth-portfolio/README.md

 - Searched for "Codex" in Cursor's Extensions panel
 - Found "Codex, OpenAI's coding agent" but installation failed with the error:
   *"Error while installing 'Codex – OpenAI's coding agent' extension."*
-- Resolved it by attempting manual installation via terminal and then tried installing and it worked.
+- Resolved by running the manual install script from OpenAI's website via terminal, after which the extension became functional

 ### Claude Code Sign In
 - Claude Code extension did not automatically open browser for authentication